arista/live-value/README.md

 When updating the `value` property, the usual React rules apply for registering the update: the actual value of the property must change, and if the value is an Object or Array, a different Object or Array identity must be assigned.

-A `LiveValue` may be constructed with a function, which may in turn reference the `value` property of other `LiveValue`s.
+A `LiveValue` may be constructed with a function argument, which may in turn reference the `value` property of other `LiveValue` objects.
 In this case, the `LiveValue` will be updated if any of those "dependencies" changes value, and any `useLiveValue` hooks referencing that `LiveValue` will force their components to re-render.

 For example: